bcoin-org/bcoin/.github/CONTRIBUTING.md

 understanding of the various aspects involved with cryptography such as the security and performance implications.

+While the standards to merge code is high, there are many opportunities to contribute outside of consensus critical or implementing highly performant code.
+A good place to get started would be adding more examples to the docs and reading through the tests to understand how the code works in practice.

 <a name="ReqReading" />

 ### 3. Required Reading